datadryad/dryad-app/documentation/apis/submission.md

 ### As individual fields

 You can POST request to either `api/datasets/<id>/add_internal_datum` or `api/datasets/<id>/set_internal_datum`, depending on the type of data.
 The body should be JSON in the form of `{"data_type":"mismatchedDOI","value":"223342”}`

-## Curation history information

-Superusers can view and modify the curation history associated with a dataset.

-- GET /datasets/{dataset_id}/curation_activity
-- POST /datasets/{dataset_id}/curation_activity

-Curation activity does lock down a few fields: the `identifier_id` is set by the `dataset_id` on creation and can’t be modified by PUT.
-Similarly, the `user_id` is set to the api user that creates the record and can’t be modified by PUT.